Villianur

 Villianur or Villianoor, Villenour in French, is a commune panchayat and the headquarters of the Villianur taluk of Puducherry District.
-Kameeswarar temple is the major landmark in the town.
+Our Lady of Lourdes Shrine and Kameeswarar temple are two major landmarks in the town.

 Location

 Villianur is located at a distance of 9 kilometres south of Puducherry Municipality.
 It forms a part of the Puducherry urban agglomeration.
-The town houses famous Hindu temple Kokilambigai udunurai sri thirukameswarar Kameeswarar temple.
+The town houses famous Sri Kokilambigaiyammai udanarai Thirukameeswarar temple.
 Located in the banks of Sankaraparani River. surrounded by more industries.
 It has several years old Villianur railway station, formed during French rule.

 Demographics

 According to the 2001 census, Villianur had a population of 104,000.
 It is the third largest town in Puducherry District after Puducherry and Ozhukarai.